 • Appearance: Mimics hardwood or stone with realistic textures and a dense, durable feel.

-• Features: Waterproof, dent-resistant, stable under temperature changes, easy click-lock installation.
+• Features: Waterproof, dent-resistant, stable under temperature changes, and easy click-lock installation.

 • Ideal For: High-traffic areas like kitchens, hallways, and basements where durability and water resistance are key.